openedx/open-edx-proposals/oeps/oep-0051-bp-conventional-commits.rst

 The subject of the commit is rarely enough information to fully understand the commit.
 The body can contain as much information as you like.
 Be generous.
 Take a moment to think about what you would want to know if someone else had authored this commit.

 The more information you can put in the body of the commit message, the better.
 It's not unreasonable to have two paragraphs of explanation in the body.
+Especially important are the reasons for the change, or other factors that won't be apparent from the code itself.

 Breaking changes especially should have detailed information about the implications and alternatives.